computations/lagrange-ng/README.md

   phylogeny, and the number of regions in the matrix.
 However, except for small problems (low number of regions and a small phylogeny), setting the number of workers to the number of available physical cores will give good results.
 - `threads-per-worker`: Number of threads allocated to each worker.
 Almost always should be left unspecified.
-If you have a large number of cores (over 16), marginally faster runtimes can be obtained by setting this to `2`.
+If you have a large number of cores (over 16), marginally faster run times can be obtained by setting this to `2`.
 - `dispersion`/`extinction`: These two should be set together.
 The function depends on the execution mode.
 In `optimize`, this is the starting value for the optimization routine.
 In `evaluate`, computes the likelihood and (optionally) ancestral states/splits for the given parameter values.